apache/incubator-hivemall/docs/gitbook/ft_engineering/binning.md

 | ["name#Ethan","gender#Male","age:2"] |
 | ... |

-## More practical Example
+## Practical Example

-Hivemall's
+Here, we show a more practical usage of `feature_binning` UDF that applied feature binning for given feature vectors.

 ```sql
 WITH extracted as (